FerretDB/FerretDB/website/blog/2023-02-21-ferretdb-compare-arrays.md

 After investigating the behaviour of the `$lt` and `$gt` operators with array and nested array filter arguments, we discovered that the comparison process is different between the two cases.

-However, given an array argument filter and nested array collection, `$lt` uses the smallest element from the nested array and `$gt` on the other hand compares index to index of nested array collection.
+However, given an array argument filter and array collection, `$lt` uses the smallest element from the array and `$gt` on the other hand compares index to index of array collection.

 Perhaps using comparison operators like `$lt` and `$gt` for nested array is not a common usage and the result we found was a corner case.